Alaungpaya

-Alaungpaya (အလောင်းဘုရား, /my/; also spelled Alaunghpaya or Alaung-Phra; – 11 May 1760) was the founder and first emperor of the Konbaung dynasty of Burma.
+Alaungpaya (အလောင်းဘုရား, /my/; also spelled Alaunghpaya or Alaung-Phra; – 11 May 1760) was the founder and first king of the Konbaung dynasty of Burma.
 By the time of his death from illness during his campaign in Siam, this former chief of a small village in Upper Burma had unified Burma, subdued Manipur, conquered Lan Na and launched successful attacks against the French and British East India companies who had given help to the Restored Hanthawaddy Kingdom.
 He added settlements around Dagon, and called the enlarged town Yangon.

 He is considered one of the three greatest monarchs of Burma alongside Anawrahta and Bayinnaung for unifying Burma for the third time in Burmese history.

 Background

 The future king was born Aung Zeya (အောင်ဇေယျ "Successful Victory") at Moksobo, a village of a few hundred households in the Mu River Valley about 100 km northwest of Ava (Inwa) on 24 August 1714 to Min Nyo San (မင်းညိုစံ) and his wife Saw Nyein Oo (စောငြိမ်းဦး).
 He was the second son of a lineage of gentry families that had administered the Mu Valley for generations.
 His father was a hereditary chief of Moksobo and his uncle, Kyawswa Htin (ကျော်စွာထင်), better known as Sitha Mingyi (စည်သာမင်းကြီး), was the lord of the Mu Valley District.
 Alaungpaya claimed descent from kings Mohnyin Thado, Narapati I and Thihathura of Ava, and ultimately the Pagan royal line.
 He came from a large family and was related by blood and by marriage to many other gentry families throughout the valley.
 In 1730, Alaungpaya married his first cousin Yun San (ယွန်းစံ), daughter of chief of a neighboring village, Siboktara (စည်ပုတ္တရာ).
 They went on to have six sons and three surviving daughters.
 (The fourth daughter died young.)